Kattis/problemtools/README.md

     problemtools$ docker build -t kattis_problemtools_image .

 (On some systems you may need to run the above command as a superuser.
-Building the image takes a while so  )
+Building the image takes a while.)

 Once the image has finished installing, you can check it exists on your system using `docker images`.
 To launch an interactive container and play around with *verifyproblem*, *problem2pdf*, and *problem2html* run: